machaao/machaao-samples/index.rst

-What is MessengerX?
+What is MessengerX.io?
 (Draft In Progress)
 =============================================================================
 MessengerX.io is a collaboration between MACHAAO and AppyHigh, with an aim to aid developers looking to build and monetize deeply personalized messaging experiences.